ydigikat/NeoTrellis-IDF/README.md

 The interrupt line is active low, pulled high by the internal pullup, so we're looking for the falling edge.

-The snippet below provides a skeletal interrupt handler.
+The snippet below provides a skeletal interrupt handler using a simple flag to indicate a key press interrupt.

 Note the point about the interrupt staying set until the FIFO is read which allows polling the state of the interrupt pin to be used rather than an ISR if so desired.